SeanLeon1973/MachineLearningApplications/README.md

 # Machine Learning Applications

-## Class Projects
+## ClassProjects

-A set of machine learning applications developed as class projects.
+The ClassProjects directory contains a set of machine learning applications developed as class projects.

 ## Gene Regulatory Network-Graph Convolutional Networks (GRN-GCN)

-A machine learning application onto the problem of reconstructing a GRN from RNA-seq data.
+The GRN-GCN directory contains a machine learning application to the problem of reconstructing a GRN from RNA-seq data.